arp242/arp242.net/_posts/2016-10-26-i-dont-like-git-but-im-going-to-migrate-my-projects-to-it.markdown

 It seems to me that ideally you want to spend as little as possible time on logistics, and as much possible time on actually building stuff.
 I know enough git to get by, but not enough to deal with rare exceptional situations that occur only a few times a year.
-For example consider this error I’ve made two or three times in the last few years:
+For example consider this error I made a while
+ago:

 	# Do work
 	$ git checkout -b feature-branch